cailleach1310/ares-d6system-plugin/plugin/help/en/rolls.md

 Please note: Effects of advantages, disadvantages and special abilities will have to be added manually as a modifier (dice or pips) if applicable.

 Your character may gain fate points over time.
 You can choose to spend a fate point to double the total of a roll.

+You can spend a character point on a roll to use one additonal die on it.

 ## Ability Rolls
 `roll <ability>` - Rolls an attribute/skill/specialization.